About fields

 Example

-Your company uses Coveo to search for engine parts and maintenance manuals.
-When configuring your search page interface, you choose to offer the following sorting options to your users:
+Your company uses the Coveo Platform to search for engine parts and maintenance manuals.
+When configuring your search interface, you choose to offer the following sorting options to your users:

-• Sorting results by date the item was entered in your system (@date field)
+• Sorting results by the date the item was entered in your system (@date field)

 • Sorting results by part weight (@weight field)